gx9702/UA-TypeRepository/Core/Part3/DataTypes/LocalizedText/readme.md

 <!-- datatype -->
 ## LocalizedText
+Describes a value that is human readable Unicode text with a locale identifier.
 <!-- end of description -->
 The fields of the LocalizedText DataType are defined in the following table: